Wint3rmute/baczek.me/content/about.md

 ---

-## CubeSats
+## 🛰️ Satellites

-During the summer of 2020 I've started working at [SatRevolution](https://satrevolution.com/) - company designing a cubesat satellite fleet for commercial and research usage.
+During the summer of 2020 I've started working at [SatRevolution](https://satrevolution.com/) - company designing a CubeSat satellite fleet for commercial and research usage.

 I currently lead the mission operations software team -- that's where we design the communication & telemetry systems of our satellites, create the tools used for automated